 Similarly, we can foresee a number of different ConfigFile instances used for various instances of an Activity, which rely on the same Config-FileDescription instance bound to the corresponding ActivityDescription instance.

-The Parameter instance may refer to a ValueEntity instance using a
+The Parameter instance may refer to a ValueEntity instance using a hadReference which gives the origin of this value.

 ${\bf Was Configured By}$